 As it turns out, the front-most housing that is present on all Syncro transaxles can be retrofitted with the components necessary for the drive shaft to be coupled/de-coupled remotely.
 With these modifications and a solid shaft substitute for the VC... now we're talking!
 GoWesty sells these two components, together with the extra pneumatic switch, knob, plumbing, and even the additional illumination bulb needed for the console.
 When installed, this system turns a Syncro Vanagon into a completely 2WD Vanagon when the middle knob is in, and into a REAL 100% 4WD vehicle when the knob is pulled and indicator comes on.

-What's even better, unlike many other 4WDs—like a Toyota truck, for example—the running gear in a Syncro Vanagon is always spinning in unison.
+What's even better you don’t have to give up any of the benefits of an AWD vehicle (stability and maybe fuel efficiency**).
+For one thing, you don’t have to remove the VC—you can leave it in place if all you want is to bypass it when making sharp turns.
+It’s just that, with a solid shaft in place, when you pull the knob—you get REAL 4WD when you need it.
+And, unlike many other 4WDs—like a Toyota truck, for example—the running gear in a Syncro Vanagon is always spinning in unison.
 That means you can switch into and out of 4WD on the fly, at any speed.
 You don't have to come to complete stop, slow down, or let off the throttle to engage 4WD.
 Even on totally dry days I use mine.
 When driving my '87 Wolfsburg Syncro Westy weekender on the highway at 75 mph, and I hit a stiff cross wind, I just reach down and pull the middle knob, and viola!
-It settles the van right down.
-It is simply the best of both worlds.
+It settles the van right down. is simply the best of both worlds.
 But, just like with the use of the factory rear locker (when so equipped), caution must be exercised when negotiating tight maneuvers on dry pavement to keep from breaking an axle, CV joint, or drive shaft U-joint since there is no longer a device (viscous coupler) that allows for slippage.

 Basically, it comes down to common sense.
 I mean, why would anyone want to pull any of the knobs on dry pavement in a situation where you needed to perform tight maneuvers?
 But, then again, what constitutes a "tight maneuver"?
 The only thing you HAVE TO remember when driving a Syncro with solid shaft and decoupler in a high-traction (dry pavement) situation is: